xvik/gradle-animalsniffer-plugin/README.md

 | excludeJars    | Patterns to exclude jar names from classpath.
 Required for [library signatures](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Library-signatures) usage | |
 | cache    | [Cache configuration](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Check-task-performance) | By default, cache disabled|

-**NOTE**: `ignore` does not exclude your classes from check, it allows you using classes not mentioned in signature.
+**NOTE**: `ignore` does not exclude your classes from check, it allows you to use classes not mentioned in the signature.
 See more details above.

 ### Tasks

-Animalsniffer task is registered for each source set:
+The animalsniffer task is registered for each source set:
 * `animalsnifferMain` - run AnimalAniffer for compiled main classes
 * `animalsnifferTest` - run AnimalSniffer for compiled test classes
 * `animalsnifferSourceSet` - run AnimalSniffer for compiled SourceSet classes

-`check` task will depend only on tasks from configured in `animalsniffer.sourceSets` source sets.
+The `check` task will depend only on tasks from configured in `animalsniffer.sourceSets` source sets.

 Tasks support text report, enabled by default.

-To disable reports for task:
+To disable reports for a task:

 ```groovy
 animalsnifferMain.reports.text.enabled = false